Make a mojito with grapefruit before you say goodbye to summer.

 By the way Blaine is a walking encyclopedia on wines and spirits.
 He holds tastings where he talks about the history, the distillation process, nuances, pairings, etc. We’ve been to a couple of those.

-The grapefruit rosemary mojito is refreshing, and the balance of flavors is amazing.
+The grapefruit rosemary mojito is refreshing.

 Blaine suggested grapefruit juice, and my husband suggested the rosemary accent.
 Both men agreed that this would make a dynamite cocktail, and it did.
 The citrus cuts the sweetness of the rum, while the rosemary adds a delicate herbal touch.